 Andrew Marvell’s saddest and most thoughtful poem, ‘The Definition of Love’, is all about lines that are determined never to cross.
 If 2013 was defined by anything, it’s how life defies those who try too hard to make them cross.

-Last year, in the attempt, I travelled down pathways I should never have entertained, determined that flickers of hope were better than none at all.
+Last year, I travelled down pathways I should never have entertained, determined that flickers of hope were better than none at all.

-When you care too much, it gets exploited to frightening effect.
-Doing this over and over again takes you to a private and shameful realm of destitution, where the core motivation goes and the mind caves in on itself.
+Doing this repeatedly takes you to a private and shameful realm of destitution, where core motivation disappears and the mind caves in on itself.

-Perhaps worst of all: I deliberately maintained this self-destructive behaviour under the precarious assumption that any upsetting outcome would benefit my research.
+Perhaps worst of all: I deliberately maintained this self-destructive behaviour under the precarious assumption that any upsetting outcomes would benefit my research.